hmrc/ctc-departure-trader-details-frontend/README.md

 ![image](https://github.com/hmrc/manage-transit-movements-departure-frontend/assets/99188015/8b2959ef-bbdf-409f-aa45-1c8949937a2b)

-To use the scripts, simply press the journey you want answered, and the scripts will go through and answer each question for you.
+To use the scripts, on the task list screen of the [manage-transit-movements-departure-frontend](https://github.com/hmrc/manage-transit-movements-departure-frontend/), simply press the journey you want answered, and the scripts will go through and answer each question for you.

 Keep in mind sometimes if a page has been updated and the scripts have not, you will have to manually intervene and answer a question and then the scripts will run again as usual, or, if the scripts get stuck, and you want to stop them, you can press the "Stop Scripts" button.